Hunt on for shooter who killed man during home invasion in western Wisconsin

-Authorities in Eau Claire pressed their search Sunday for the gunman who killed a 30-year-old man and wounded another person during a home invasion.
+Authorities in Eau Claire, Wis., pressed their search Sunday for the gunman who killed a 30-year-old man and wounded another person during a home invasion.

 Police arrived Friday night after 911 dispatch reported several shots fired and a woman screaming for help in an apartment in the 4600 block of Kappus Drive.
 Two suspects had forced their way in, and a confrontation ensued with two adults who lived there, police said in a statement.